 Vask af dit bæreredskab

-Correct treatment will ensure that your carrier has a long life.
-How best to treat your wrap or sling depends on the fibers from which it is woven.
-When your carrier contains more than one type of fiber (for example, a mix of cotton and wool), you must always treat it according to the most delicate fiber.
+Correct care will ensure that your carrier has a long lifespan.
+How you best care for your wrap or sling depends on the fibers it's woven from.
+When your carrier contains more than one type of fiber (for example, a blend of cotton and wool), you should always treat it according to the most delicate fiber.

 LOOMSTATE WASH

-Most of our carrying tools are delivered in "loomstate" (fresh from the loom) and require a first wash for the threads to fall completely into place.
+Most of our carriers come in "loomstate" (fresh from the loom) and require a first wash for the threads to settle into place.
 Follow these guidelines to wash your carrier.

 COTTON